nens/threedi-docs/source/g_groundwater.rst

    Overview of groundwater concepts in 3Di (1)

-The Figure above shows a cross-section of a region with surface and sub-surface water.
-The Letters in the Figure refer to the following description of the main assumptions made for the computation of groundwater flow:
+The figure above shows a cross-section of a region with surface and sub-surface water.
+The letters in the figure refer to the following description of the main assumptions made for the computation of groundwater flow:

 A. The phreatic surface is assumed equal to the water table.
 The soil below is assumed fully saturated and the soil above assumed completely dry.